Marching percussion: Snare drums

 Snare drums used in pipe bands are similar in construction to standard marching snare drums, with two key differences.
 First, the drum has an additional set of snares, directly under the batter (top) head.
 Second, the snares under the bottom head are made of coiled steel wires, similar to a drum set (as opposed to the synthetic "gut" snares on a corps-style drum).
 These differences tend to give the pipe drums a "snappier" snare sound, emphasizing the higher frequencies of the drum.
 Recently, corps-style drums have been produced with steel wire snares underneath the batter head (while remaining the gut snares under the bottom head).
 These snares are able to be switched on and off separate from the bottom snares, which allows units to use the second snares as a specific effect or as a permanent modification to the sound of the drum.

 The head of the snare drum can also be varied to give the drum a different sound.
 Depending on the music or style that the drumline plays, different brands and types of heads may be used.
 For maximum volume and stick articulation, a head made of woven Kevlar fibers is used and usually tuned to very high tension.
-If the player desires a slightly "softer" feel, then an aramid fiber head (such as Remo's Black Max) is a good choice.
-Finally, if more overtones and the softest head-feel are desired, the player may want to consider a heavy clear head with a center reinforcement dot (such as a Remo Powerstroke 77).
+If the player desires a slightly "softer" feel, then an aramid fiber head may be used.
+Additionally, if more overtones and the softest head-feel are desired, the player may want to consider a heavy clear head with a center reinforcement dot.
 This type of head is rarely used today among competitive drumlines, mostly owing to its lack of outdoor projection in comparison with Kevlar, but nonetheless, it may still be used if a unique timbre is desired.
-One of the most famous marching bands utilizing this head is the Ohio State University Marching Band, however, recently, they have switched to the more modern high tension Aramid-fiber heads.
+One of the most famous marching bands utilizing this head is the Ohio State University Marching Band, however, recently, they have switched to the more modern high-tension Aramid-fiber heads.